Signature Academic Programs

 Students apply either in the winter of their third, fourth or fifth form year for admission to the program the following year.
 Recommended prerequisite courses (CS300 Intro Robotics, CS310 Robotics II, MD230 Reverse Engineering, MD310 Topics in Engineering) or equivalent background experience.

 A Guided Study of Today's Middle East

 Arabic and Middle Eastern Studies (AMES) marries intensive linguistic study of Modern Standard Arabic with courses on the literature and cultures of the Middle East.
-This interdisciplinary program is open to sophomores and juniors.
+This interdisciplinary program is open to fourth and fifth formers.
 Students who complete the program fulfill the Choate diploma requirement in world language.

 The courses that comprise the program include: Intensive Beginning Arabic (AR150HO), Second Year Arabic (AR250HO), Islamic Civilizations of the Middle East (MD458HO), The Modern Middle East (HI459HO) and Arabic Literature in Translation (EN402).

 The Arts Concentration Program allows students to develop as artists while completing the requirements of a Choate Rosemary Hall diploma.
 Students who are accepted into the program are expected to explore their discipline in breadth and depth by completing a series of prescribed courses and by devoting a significant portion of each week to practice, rehearsal, and studio work.